tlswg/tls13-spec/draft-ietf-tls-tls13.md

 server_version
 : This field contains the version of TLS negotiated for this session.
-Servers MUST select the lower of the highest supported version and the version offered by the client in the ClientHello.
+Servers MUST select the lower of the highest supported server version and the version offered by the client in the ClientHello.
 In particular, servers MUST accept ClientHello messages with versions higher than those supported and negotiate the highest mutually supported version.
 For this version of the